 “What is deep sleep and how much do I need?” is a combo question I hear all the time from our customers.
 Since our sleep systems are designed to help you maximize this crucial stage of sleep, it makes sense that it’s a hot topic for us.
 Defining deep sleep is easy—and we’ll do that in a minute—but how much deep sleep you need is entirely subjective.

-For example, it definitely depends on your age since the amount of deep sleep you get will decline as you get older.
+For example, it definitely depends on your age since the amount you get will decline as you get older.
 When you’re 20 years old, approximately 20% of your sleep is deep sleep.
 But, by the time you’re 80, it might be 5% or less.

-There are various ways to describe the stages of sleep, but for the sake of simplifying it we break sleep down this way:
+There are various ways to describe the stages of sleep, but for the sake of simplifying it we break sleep down.

-REM sleep happens over the last half of the night.
-Basically you’re rising out of that “valley” as your core body temperature warms up.
-What’s interesting about this stage is that some neurons and areas of the brain are as active as they would be if you were awake, while others remain dormant.
+REM sleep happens over the last half of the night, usually about 90 minutes after you fall asleep.
+Basically, you’re rising out of that “valley” as your core body temperature warms up.
+What’s interesting about this sleep stage is that some neurons and areas of the brain are as active as they would be if you were awake, while others remain dormant.
 It’s during REM sleep that you’d be most likely to experience lucid dreams.

 How Much Deep Sleep Do I Need?

 Now that you have an understanding of the stages, we can discuss how much deep sleep is needed, and it’s fairly straightforward: the ideal amount is two hours.
 However, how much you get will depend on your age and current sleep needs.
 According to research by the US Committee on Sleep Medicine and Research, healthy adults spend roughly 13-23% of their sleep in deep sleep.